Rudolph the Red-Nosed Reindeer was Christmas magic then, and is still magical today

 The story of “Rudolph the Red-Nosed Reindeer” on NBC-TV will be enacted by puppets “brought alive” in the special “Animagic” (dimensional animation) technique created by its producers, Arthur Rankin, Jr., and Jules Bass of Videocraft International.
 Larry Roemer directed the program, for which Maury Laws did the orchestration.

-Watch Rudolph on video here!
+See a clip of Rudolph on video here!